openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Start the classification
 """"""""""""""""""""""""

-Now we will begin the classification, as we did in `module 2`_.
+Now we will begin the classification, as we did in `Module 2`_.
 There are multiple pathways for collecting training data.
-Using desktop GIS, including QGIS and ArcGIS, to create a layer of points is one common approach.
+To create a layer of points, using desktop GIS, including QGIS and ArcGIS, is one common approach.
 Using GEE is another approach.
-You can also use CEO to create a project of random points to identify (see detailed directions in `section 4.1.2`_).
-All of these pathways will create .csv or an GEE table that you can import into SEPAL to use as your training data set.
+You can also use CEO to create a project of random points to identify (see detailed directions in `Section 4.1.2`_).
+All of these pathways will create a CSV file or a GEE table that you can import into SEPAL to use as your training data set.

-However, SEPAL has a built-in reference data collection tool in the classifier.
-This is the tool you used in `module 2`_, and we will again use this tool to collect training data.
-Even if you use a .csv or GEE table in the future, this is a helpful feature to collect additional training data points to help refine your model.
+SEPAL has a built-in reference data collection tool in the classifier.
+This is the tool you used in `Module 2`_, and we will again use this tool to collect training data.
+Even if you use a CSV file or GEE table in the future, this is a helpful feature to collect additional training data points to help refine your model.

-In the **Process** menu, click the green plus symbol and select :code:`Classification`.
+In the **Process** menu, select the green plus symbol and select :code:`Classification`.
-Add the two Sri Lanka optical mosaics for classification by clicking **+ Add** and choose either **Saved Sepal Recipe** or **Earth Engine Asset** (recommended).
+Add the two Sri Lanka optical mosaics for classification by selecting **+ Add** and choose either **Saved Sepal Recipe** or **Earth Engine Asset** (recommended).

--   If you choose **Saved Sepal Recipe**, simply select your `module 2`_ Amazon recipe.
+-   If you choose **Saved Sepal Recipe**, simply select your `Module 2`_ Amazon recipe.
 -   If you choose **Earth Engine Asset**, enter the Earth Engine Asset ID for the mosaic.
 The ID should look like “users/username/SriLanka2015”.

 .. tip::

-    Remember that you can find the link to your Earth Engine Asset ID via Google Earth Engine's Asset tab (see **Exercise 2.2 Part 2**).
+    Remember that you can find the link to your Earth Engine Asset ID via the Google Earth Engine's Asset tab (see **Exercise 2.2 Part 2**).

-Select bands: Blue, Green, Red, NIR, SWIR1, & SWIR2.
-You can add other bands as well if you included them in your mosaic.
-You can also include **Derived bands** by clicking on the green button on the lower left and then click :code:`Apply`.
+Select bands: Blue, Green, Red, NIR, SWIR1, and SWIR2.
+You can add other bands as well, if you included them in your mosaic.
+You can also include **Derived bands** by selecting the green button on the lower left and selecting :code:`Apply`.

 Repeat the previous steps for your 2020 optical mosaic.